wenchien/wenchien/README.md

 **`Software Developer / Game Level Designer / 3D Modeler `**

-I am a developer that loves streamlining / automating processes!
+I am a Java developer that loves streamlining / automating processes!
 If it's time-comsuming and there's a pattern, it can be automated regardless of its complexity!
 Projects are either built from scratch or made from other similar projects with major overhaul / improvement.

 ---